F5CodeGuru/asm241consolidated/_build/html/_sources/module8/lab1/lab1.rst.txt

 An XXE Vulnerability
 ~~~~~~~~~~~~~~~~~~~~

-1. Login to WebGoat using firefox f5student/f5DEMOs4u!
+1. Login to WebGoat using firefox f5student/password.

-2. Select "Injection Flaws" and then select "XXE"
+2. Select "Injection Flaws" and then select "XXE".

 3. If XML or XML External Entities are new to you, then please start from the begging and read through parts 1 and 2 in the WebGoat Lesson.

 4. Under part 3, enter a comment to familiarize yourself with the application.
-*The to complete the lesson, you will need to figure out how the list the contents of the root directory utilizing this submission form.*
+*To complete the lesson, you will need to figure out how to list the contents of the root directory utilizing this submission form.*

 5. Enter the following statment in the field and click submit.
 What does this tell us?